nombersDev/casemove/README.md

 #### Does Casemove store any of my information?

 No, Casemove doesn’t store any information on your computer.
 It also doesn’t send any information to anyone outside of Steam.

+#### Where can I read more about the safety?

+Casemove is comparable to the software "Archi Steam Farm" and since Archi has made a terric wiki on this issue, I'd refer over this wiki for further [reading](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/FAQ#security--privacy--vac--bans--tos)

+As with anything, It's important to know that the using this software is distributed "as is" and without any warrenty.

 ----
 ## Built using